karadeskin/Mem-Performance/README.md

   * Two hidden layers (6 neurons each, ReLU activation)
   * Output layer (predicts retention score)

+ ## How It Works

+The script preprocesses the dataset (including one-hot encoding for categorical variables), trains an ANN using Keras, and visualizes predictions.
+The model uses ReLU activations in hidden layers and outputs a single retention score prediction.

 ## Graph: Actual vs. Predicted Retention Scores

 Below is a scatter plot showing the relationship between actual and predicted retention scores in the memory performance model:

 ![Memory Performance Graph](./graph.png)

+The graph is generated automatically when running mem.py and saved as graph.png.

 ## Future Improvements